Gholson History, Family Crest & Coats of Arms

 Some of the first settlers of this family name were:

-Gholson Settlers in the United States in the 20th Century
+Gholson Settlers in United States in the 20th Century

-- Ida Gholson, aged 21, who emigrated to the United States, in 1907
+- Ida Gholson, aged 21, who immigrated to the United States, in 1907

 - Mary Gholson, aged 17, who landed in America, in 1911